wotakumoe/wotaku/Glossary/file.md

 It indicated this is a fixed version after the initial upload.

 #### Format
 CBZ is the most common file format for manga.
-CBZ is just Zip container.
+CBZ is just a Zip container.
 There are also CBR(RAR), CB7(7zip), PDF, ePub etc. The image files inside is generally jpeg and png.